bjowes/cypress-ntlm-auth/README.md

 ### ntlm-proxy

 This binary is available in the `node_modules/.bin` folder.
 Use it if you need to start the ntlm-proxy manually.
+To use specific ports you can set `CYPRESS_NTLM_AUTH_API` and `CYPRESS_NTLM_AUTH_PROXY` environment variables.

 #### Example - Mac and Linux